xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 1. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>.

 2. Open the **ServerlessArchitecture** resource group, and then select the Azure Function App you created whose name ends with **FunctionApp**.
+This is the one you created using the **.NET** runtime stack.
 If you did not use this naming convention, that's fine.
 Just be sure to make note of the name so you can distinguish it from the Function App you will be developing using the portal later on.

     ![In the ServerlessArchtecture resource group, TollBoothFunctionApp is selected.](media/image33.png 'ServerlessArchtecture resource group')

-3. Select on **Application settings** on the Overview pane.
+3. Select **Application settings** on the Overview pane.

     ![In the TollBoothFunctionApp blade, under Configured features, Application settings is selected.](media/image34.png 'TollBoothFunctionApp blade')

 4. Scroll down to the **Application settings** section.
-Use the **+ Add new setting** link to create the following additional Key or Value pairs (the key names must exactly match those found in the table below):
+Use the **+ Add new setting** link to create the following additional Key/Value pairs (the key names must exactly match those found in the table below):

 |                          |                                                                                                                                                              |
 | ------------------------ | :----------------------------------------------------------------------------------------------------------------------------------------------------------: |